-Every element of a room—flooring, wall finishes, furnishings, objects, accessories, art, and decor—is an opportunity to incorporate texture.
+Every element of a room—flooring, wall finishes, furnishings, objects, accessories, art, wall panels, and decor—is an opportunity to incorporate texture.
 You can start with an empty room, juxtaposing materials with different textures—hard, soft, shiny, matte, smooth, rough, etc.—as you build your design step by step.
 Or you can give existing decor a lift by building on the textures that are already there and adding more layers.

 “Texture is all about the details,” says interior designer Jenn Pablo of Jenn Pablo Studio.
 “Playing with heights and scale can also draw more interest to a space.
 When it comes to dressing a room, I love to layer accessories, books, pillows and throws throughout.
 I consider tactile features in the choice of fabric or finish as well.”

 One of the easiest ways to add texture to a room is by using a mix of textiles in everything from rugs to window treatments, throw pillows and blankets, bedding, and furniture upholstery.
 Experiment mixing fabrics such as leather, velvet, silk, bouclé, wool, cotton, and linen depending on the feel you want to create.
 Soften up a cool leather armchair with a plush velvet throw pillow.
 Create a cozy cold weather bed by mixing linen sheets, faux fur throw pillows, a chunky knit blanket, and a natural leather upholstered headboard.